HawkinsT/RunInTerm/README.md

 call plug#end()
 ```

-This plug-in may be similarly loaded using other plug-in managers; for this, see their respective documentation.
+This plug-in may be similarly loaded using other plug-in managers; for this, see their respective documentations.

 ## Quick Start

 This plug-in provides the function `RunInTerminal()`, which may take up to two optional arguments.

 If run without arguments, it executes the contents of the current buffer via its `FileType`.
-For example, within a python buffer, `:call RunInTerminal()` will execute `python RunInTerm_example.py.tmp` within Vim's terminal emulator.
+For example, within a python buffer, `:call RunInTerminal()` will execute `python RunInTerm_example.py.tmp` within Vim's terminal emulator (where RuneInTerm_example.py.tmp is a temporary file that is automatically created and cleaned up).

 If run with one argument, this argument will be used instead of the buffer's `FileType`.
 For example, `:call RunInTerminal("py -2.7")` will execute `py -2.7 RunInTerm_example.py.tmp`.

-If run with two arguments, the arguments will be passed to the terminal, however a temporary file containing the buffer contents will not.
+If run with two arguments, the arguments will be passed to the terminal, however no temporary file containing the buffer's contents will be created.

-There is a special case when an empty string is passed as the first argument; `RunInTerminal("")`.
+There is a special case if an empty string is passed as the first argument; `RunInTerminal("")`.
 In this case, Vim's terminal emulator is launched and focus is switched to the terminal instead of remaining on the current window.
+Again, no temporary file is created here.

 ## Key Bindings